-- : Press to Arm the system. - Press to Disarm the system.
+Press to Arm the system.
+Press to Disarm the system.

-6. Briefly press the " G " button (for less than two seconds).
-All doors (and the rear gate on the Station wagon) will lock, an electronic chirp will sound one time, the turn signal lights will flash one time and the indicator light starts flashing slowly (approximately twice every two seconds).
+6. Briefly press the " @ " button (for less

+than two seconds).
+All doors (and the rear gate on the Station wagon) will lock, an electronic chirp will sound once, the turn signal lights will flash once, and the indicator lights will start flashing rapidly.
+After rapid flashing for 30 seconds (standby time), the indicator lights will then flash slowly (twice approximately every two seconds), indicating that the system has been armed for surveillance.